W-symmetry, topological vertex and affine Yangian: representations

 We see that two things happened.
 First of all, the charge $\psi_1$ is now no longer zero, but it gets contribution $-\frac{1}{h_1}$ from the single box at $x_1 \to \infty$.
 Second, there is a finite non-trivial contribution of this configuration to the $L_0$ eigenvalue.

 \paragraph{Computation of $\psi(u)$ for two asymptotic labels}

 Now we want to determine $\psi(u)$ for the minimal configuration of boxes with asymptotics $(\Lambda_{13},\Lambda_{23})$ like the one in the figure \ref{figminconf}.
 The configuration of boxes with two asymptotic Young diagrams $\Lambda_{13}$ and $\Lambda_{23}$ has layers at constant $x_3=j$ as shown in the figure \ref{twoyounglayer}.
-After combining the individual piles of boxes as in (\ref{singlepile}) in both $x_1$ and $x_2$ directions and removing the boxes in the intersection of two orthogonal piles that we counted twice, we find for the $\psi(u)$ eigenvalues for the full minimal configuration the expression
+After combining the individual piles of boxes as in (\ref{singlepile}) in both $x_1$ and $x_2$ directions and removing the boxes in the intersection of two orthogonal piles that we counted twice, we find for the $\psi(u)$ eigenvalues of the full minimal (highest weight) configuration the expression

-Note that almost all the factors cancelled in the product.
+Note that in this product almost all the factors cancelled.
 If only a finite number of $\Lambda_{13,j}$ and $\Lambda_{23,j}$ are nonzero (which we generally assume), the infinite product reduces to a finite product.
 Furthermore, the dependence on $\Lambda_{13}$ and $\Lambda_{23}$ is only through the combination